yunan4nlp/NNClassifier/README.md

 ===
 Introduction
 ---
-This program can train a model for classification task with neural and sparse feature.</br>
+This project can train a model for classification task with neural and sparse feature.</br>

 How to compile this project
 ---